appsmithorg/appsmith-docs/website/docs/reference/widgets/tabs.md

 <dd>

-This option enables you to toggle the visibility of tabs in the tab widget.
+This option enables you to toggle the visibility of tabs.
 The default value for the property is `true`.

 </dd>